-QUALIFYING EXAMINATION COMMITTEE: Required for Ph.D. students only, the Qualifying Examination Committee is composed of at least five members, including the Dissertation Advisor.
+QUALIFYING EXAMINATION COMMITTEE: Required for Ph.D. students only, the Qualifying Examination Committee is composed of at least five members, including the Dissertation Adviser.
 Also included are at least one member from outside the Geology graduate program (from the UC Davis faculty or from outside UC Davis), and (usually) the other members of the Dissertation Committee.
-The Dissertation Advisor cannot serve as chair of the Qualifying Examination Committee.
+The Dissertation Adviser cannot serve as chair of the Qualifying Examination Committee.
 The qualifications for membership on the Committee are the same as those for the Dissertation Committee (see above).
+External committee members and remote participants must also be approved using the forms listed above.
 The student completes the Application for the Qualifying Examination which must be signed by the GGP Chair Delegate.
 The Dean of Graduate Studies reviews the Application for Qualifying Examination and appoints the committee.
 The student should submit the Application for Qualifying Examination to Graduate Studies at least 6 weeks prior to this examination.

-GRADUATE ADVISORS: The Geology Graduate Program has three Graduate Advisors.
+GRADUATE ADVISERS: The Geology Graduate Program has three Graduate Advisers.
 They handle almost all graduate affairs on behalf of the Graduate Program, and sign the numerous forms that a student must submit during his/her graduate career.
-The advisors for 2013-2014 are:
+The advisers for 2016-2017 are:

 - Chair of GGP: Magali Billen (rm.
 2129).
 In charge of continuing student matters; handles student evaluations and progress meetings.
 Also will approve and sign most forms and petitions to Graduate Studies. - Admissions Chair: Eric Cowgill (rm.
 3121).
-Handles admissions and new students. - Fellowships and Educational Policy Chair: Robert Zierenberg (rm.
-3125).
+Handles admissions and new students. - Fellowships and Educational Policy Chair: Sujoy Mukhopadhyay (rm.
+3115).
 Handles graduate student support such as fellowships and TA assignments.

-GRADUATE PROGRAM ASSISTANT: Mandy Hanou is the Geology Graduate Program Assistant.
+GRADUATE PROGRAM COORDINATOR: Mandy Hanou is the Graduate Program Coordinator (rm.
+2119).
 When you need assistance with GGP administrative issues, see her first.